 Students need to become competent users of language, text and numbers in a range of contexts.
 Managing self and working as part of a team are instrumental to success in this practical environment.
 Collaboration and an understanding of culture will enhance success in this subject.
-Assessments of learning from the course content will be an appropriate and personalised selection from the list below.

-Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards Level 1 Literacy Counts towards Level 1 Numeracy Practices and strategies to address food handling issues 5 90959 Internal Y Ν Knowledge of an individual's nutritional needs 5 90956 Internal Ν N How cultural practices influence eating patterns in New Zealand 5 90958 Internal Y N Demonstrate understanding of how packaging information influences an individual's food choices and well-being 4 90961 External Y Ν
+Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards Level 1 Literacy Counts towards Level 1 Numeracy Practices and strategies to address food handling issues 5 90959 Internal Y N Knowledge of an individual's nutritional needs 5 90956 Internal N N How cultural practices influence eating patterns in New Zealand 5 90958 Internal Y N Demonstrate understanding of how packaging information influences an individual's food choices and well-being 4 90961 External Y N

 Course costs: Students wishing to have Otago Boys' High School supply ingredients for practical lessons will be invoiced.
+Alternatively, students may supply their own ingredients.